Hybe: Hybe Japan

 Following Hybe's second leadership restructuring in July 2021, its Japanese subsidiaries, Hybe Solutions Japan and Hybe T&D Japan, were integrated to form a regional headquarters, Hybe Japan.
-The Japanese branch operates as an independent entity under CEO and former Hybe Solutions Japan CEO Han Hyun-rock.
+The Japanese branch operates as an independent entity under CEO and former Hybe Solutions Japan CEO Hyunrock Han.
 It oversees music production, music publishing, music copyright management, artist management, and talent scouting and development, as well as facilitates the entry of other Hybe artists into the Japanese market.
 Hybe Labels Japan debuted its first boy group, &Team, in December 2022.
-A collaboration with Hiroomi Tosaka of J Soul Brothers on the creation of a new girl group is forthcoming.
+A collaboration with Hiroomi Tosaka of J Soul Brothers, announced in 2021, resulted in the creation of the girl group Moonchild, which debuted in 2023; Hybe Labels Japan co-produces the group with LDH Japan.
+In 2025, Hybe Labels Japan rebranded as YX Labels.